morepath/morepath/doc/configuration.rst

   if __name__ == '__main__':
       morepath.scan()

-      morepath.autocommit()
+      App.commit()

       application = App()
       morepath.run(application)

-You can also use :func:`scan` with packages that contain third-party Morepath code, but there is actually a better way.
+You can also use :func:`scan` with packages that contain third-party Morepath code, but there is an easier way to do that.

 Scanning dependencies
 ---------------------